 Certified Therapy Dog

-Couples Synergy: The Couple 2 Couple Program and Weekend Workshop designed to revitalize marriages and bring back passion and excitement again in your relationship!
+Couples Synergy: The couples coaching program designed by Dr. Ray & Jean Kadkhodaian, designed to revitalize marriages and bring back passion and excitement again in your relationship!